secblc/Blind-Croupier-Documentation/White Paper.md

 A winner is determined randomly using a specially designed blockchain-based algorithm.
 At the moment of writing this document we are inclined to using a [RANDAO](https://github.com/randao/randao) based method.
 Yet, we leave the possibility to design and implement a totally different fair and transparent system for this purpose.

-# The Marketing Strategy

-Blind Croupier, we believe, is going to be a quality mark in the online gambling world.
-It is important for those casinos working with our software for Blind Croupier to be associated with fine gameplay, fairness and large wins (which is, of course, true).
-Our strategy is to provide higher conversion rates for those casinos using our solutions.
-This will increase both our revenues accordingly.
-We intend to acquire our first cliens during the crowdsale (See our Auction Privileges).
-First stage will be mainly used for the continuous delivery of our products.
-We are not going to invest in a marketing campaign while it's still inefficient.
-However, the marketing campaign will be planned thoroughly and will be started before the release of the final product set.
-We are going to hire the best specialists for this purpose.

-The basic platform and the basic game set are to be presented to the blockchain community.
-The advanced platform with advanced games are to be presented at the main online gambling exhibitions.
-During this stage we are going to showcase all the features of our solutions.
-We will start following a marketing plan as soon as this becomes efficient.

-## Motivation and Mission

-To enter a new era of transparent, decentralized casinos one important part is missing — a software vendor.
-As stated repeatedly in this document, the industry started after the first online casino platform was introduced.
-Its further growth was closely connected to the development of these platforms.
-These factors are the main motivation for our team.

-Our mission is to deliver all the tools necessary for the industry to shift to new standards of decentralized, fair and transparent online gambling.
-Our task is to free casino owners from ratings agencies services.
-Casinos, using Blind Croupier's software, are to be associated with indisputable fairness and large wins.
-This will give a feeling of excitement for players all over the world.

-## Premises

-Before starting to develop our platform, we looked into building an online casino utilising a smart contract and BlindCroupier's algorithms.
-While analysing, we found out 3 major spending items:

-* **Software Development.** This requires focus and large investments.
-The return period for the investiment spent on software development is quite long, not to mention lots of games and a constant need of developing new ones for the casino to be competitive.
-A rule of thumb is that there is a separate industry working to deliver software for the casinos.

-* **Player Attraction and Retention.** This is a casino's main task, which includes manipulating a high volume of traffic and competent marketing.
-To fulfill its main purpose a casino needs major investment.
-Despite all this, if the software quality doesn't meet market requirements, a marketing campaign is going to be inefficient.

-* **Bankroll investment.** Securing players' stakes is required for a casino.
-It's a direct investment, the more stakes there are, the higher its bankroll must be.
-At this point we must remind you that \projectname's platform is going to adjust maximum stakes depending on the casino's bankroll.

-*As each of these tasks needs large investments, we decided to focus on delivering quality solutions for other professionals, who, in turn, will use their resources to attract players and secure their stakes.
-Together we can bring new horizons to online gambling.*